altf4/libmelee/README.md

 ### Note About Consistency and Binary Compatibility
 Libmelee tries to create a sensible and intuitive API for Melee.
 So it may break with some low-level binary structures that the game creates.
 Some examples:
 - Melee is wildly inconsistent with whether animations start at 0 or 1.
 For some animations, the first frame is 0, for others the first frame is 1.
 This is very annoying when trying to program a bot.
 So libmelee re-indexes all animations to start at 1.
 This way the math is always simple and consistent.
 IE: If grab comes out on "frame 7", you can reliably check `character.animation_frame == 7`.
 - Libmelee treats Sheik and Zelda as one character that transforms back and forth.
 This is actually not how the game stores the characters internally, though.
-Internally to Melee, Sheik and Zelda are the same as Ice Clibmers: there's always two of them.
+Internally to Melee, Sheik and Zelda are the same as Ice Climbers: there's always two of them.
 One just happens to be invisible and intangible at a time.
 But dealing with that would be a pain.

 ### Some Values are Unintuitive but Unavoidable
 Other values in Melee are unintuitive, but are a core aspect of how the game works so we can't abstract it away.